- UK’s bestselling van becomes petrol-electric plug-in hybrid

 Transport for London's director of transport strategy Lilli Matson added: 'Cleaner vans, like those being used in this trial will be vital in helping the freight and fleet sector to reduce emissions and play its part in tackling the capital's air quality crisis.'

-Who is taking part in the Transit Custom PHEV trial?
+Who took part in the London Transit Custom PHEV trial?

-Ford has now confirmed the following fleets will be testing the Transit Custom PHEV; each will take a single van, except where stated:
+Ford confirmed the following fleets have been involved in testing the Transit Custom PHEV; each used a single van, except where stated:

 - Addison Lee (courier division)

 - British Gas

 - Heathrow Airport